yangjustinc/yangjustinc.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: B.Sc.
+(Br.
+Col.), B.A.
+(Br.
+Col.), M.S.P.H.
+(J. Hopkins), Ph.D.
+(Cantab.)

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Division of Psychiatry</p>
+    <p>University College London</p>
+    <p>6th Floor, Maple House</p>
+    <p>149 Tottenham Court Road</p>
+    <p>London W1T 7NF</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm a Research Fellow in Epidemiology and Database Analysis at University College London.
+My research involves analysing electronic patient health records to explore outcomes in those accessing secondary mental health services in the London boroughs of Camden and Islington.
+I'm broadly interested in the epidemiological applications of administrative and routinely collected data with a particular interest in mental health.
+I've also begun to apply machine learning approaches to interpret and annotate these types of data.

+My doctoral studies were supervised by Professor Carol Brayne and Dr. Andres Roman-Urrestarazu at the University of Cambridge.
+My dissertation elucidated the social and economic epidemiology of substance use disorders and their treatment in the contexts of the 2008 global financial crisis and most recent opioid overdose crisis.
+Previously, I was a senior associate with Avalere Health where I advised life sciences companies, charitable foundations, and patient advocacy groups on issues pertaining to coding, coverage, and payment for drugs, biologics, and medical devices.